 Analytics solutions today allow the tracking of a lead from the first moment of contact with your web property to the most recent brand message interaction.

-If you want to really master marketing your magazine, you’ll need to make sure all the elements contained here are in place and become utilized more and more until they are at full capacity for your business model.
+If you want to really master marketing a magazine, you’ll need to make sure all the elements contained here are in place and become utilized more and more until they are at full capacity for your business model.